Selmer groups as flat cohomology groups: Introduction

-\beg We illustrate the utility of our methods and results by estimating the $5$-Selmer group of the base change $E_K$ of the elliptic curve $E = 11 A 1$ to any number field $K$.
-Note that computing Selmer groups over an arbitrary $K$ is typically much more difficult than over $K = \bQ$.
+\beg We illustrate our methods and results by estimating the $5$-Selmer group of the base change $E_K$ of the elliptic curve $E = 11 A 1$ to any number field $K$.
+This curve has also been considered by Tom Fisher, who described in \cite{Fis03a}*{2.1} the $\phi$-Selmer groups of $E_K$ for the two degree $5$ isogenies $\phi$ of $E_K$ defined over $\bQ$.
+We restrict to $11A1$ for the sake of concreteness (and to get precise conclusions \ref{calc-0}--\ref{calc-e}); our argument leads to estimates analogous to \eqref{11A1} for every elliptic curve $A$ over $\bQ$ and an odd prime $p$ of good reduction for $A$ such that $A[p] \cong \bZ/p\bZ \oplus \mu_p$.